svioletg/lydian-discord-bot/docs/config.md

-# viMusBot / Configuration
+# Lydian / Configuration

-viMusBot has many settings available to customize and configure your bot.
+Lydian has many settings available to customize and configure your bot.
 To use them, create a `config.yml` file in the bot's directory.
 Here you'll enter any config "keys" that you wish to change, which will then override the default value for that option.

 As an example, if you wanted to change the bot's prefix from the default `-` to `!`, you would write this into `config.yml`...